XertroV/aec-membership-test-simulator/README.md

 ## 3. Flux's 2021 Membership Test -- A Known Farce

 Flux failed its recent membership test.
 The only problem?
 We have at least 4680 members whose details have been matched against the electoral roll.
 It is the AEC's imposition of 1650 members maximum that is the problem.

+Note that Flux is only in a position to offer so many members because of our unique membership system: free for life.
+Additionally, significant automation has been developed to assist members in verifying their details against the electoral roll and keeping their details up to date.
+This is a task too involved, expensive, and specialized for it to be practical for most political parties.

 <!--
 FOI: